Discovering stochastic dynamical equations from biological time series data: Results

+A recent study inferred that the highly synchronized motion of schooling fish is a noise-induced state~\cite{jhawar2020fish}.
+To do so, they employed the conventional jump moment estimation on the time series data of group dynamics.
+Here, we test if we can recover the same results using our inference protocol that integrates jump moment computation with the sparse regression.
+Further, we perform noise and model diagnostics, which were ignored in that study.

+We use the openly available published dataset of a group of \emph{Etroplus suratensis} (karimeen), from~\cite{jhawar2020fish}.
+Here, the motion of a school of 15 fish was recorded using a high-resolution camera and was subsequently tracked using computer vision methods.
+This is a 30-dimensional time series, consisting of the 2D positions of each of the 15 fish at each point in time.
+Trying to model the dynamics in this 30-dimensional space is perhaps not very informative--- low-dimensional representations of the trajectory, capturing the essential dynamics of the group, are more suitable for gaining insights into the collective dynamics.
+Specifically, motivated by physics literature~\cite{vicsek1995novel,toner2005hydrodynamics} and its applications in many biological collective motion~\cite{couzin2002collective,tunstrom2013collective,jhawar2020fish}, we would like to study how polarization order emerges and evolves in the group dynamics.

-We now demonstrate the PyDaddy estimation workflow, using a previously published dataset of fish schooling~\cite{jhawar2020fish}.
-Briefly, the dataset contains the time series of the group polarisation vector, $\mathbf m = (M_x, M_y)$ (2-dimensional), for a group of 15 fish (\emph{Etroplus suratensis}).
-The time series is available at a uniform interval of 0.12 second, with many missing data points.
-If the school of fish is highly ordered, with nearly all fish moving in the same direction, the magnitude of the polarisation vector, $|\mathbf m|$, will be closer to 1.
+Thus, we use a two-dimensional \emph{group polarization} vector, denoted $\mathbf m = (m_x, m_y)$: This is simply the vector average of the directions of all fish, with the following interpretation.
+If the school of fish is highly ordered, with nearly all fish moving in the same direction, the magnitude of the polarization vector, $|\mathbf m|$, will be close to 1.
 On the other hand, if the group is disordered, with fish moving in random directions, $|\mathbf m|$, will be close to 0.

-Authors~\cite{jhawar2020fish} extracted an SDE that governs the group polarisation $\mathbf m$, using the conventional approaches.
-Here, we will use this dataset with PyDaddy to derive an SDE for $\mathbf m$.
+The polarization order parameter is widely used in biology as well as physics literature to characterize the degree of order, in terms of synchronized motion, in collective movement literature~\cite{vicsek1995novel,chate2020dadam,couzin2002collective,tunstrom2013collective} and summarizes the state of the entire group as a single vector.
+Studying the stochastic dynamics of polarization will help us gain insights into the nature of order in the system.